narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_05/lab_sheet_5.md

 ## Task 3: Single-Robot Auto Navigation

+First, you connect the Logitech C920 HD Pro camera to **Remote PC**/laptop.

 In auto navigation, the camera detects the marker on top of the robot and the marker on the ground.
 The marker on the ground is the goal position and the application allows the robot to navigate from its original position to the goal position.

 Firstly, the ID number of the ArUco markers being used needs to be remembered.
 In the example, the marker on the robot has ID 100 and the marker on the ground has ID 101.
 Different IDs can be used with modifications in the code to correctly detect and read marker positions.